Nuric91/workRecorder/README.md

   - Category
   - Type
   - Recorded Time (h:m:s)
+  - Date and Time of the recording
+  - Weekday of the recording

 ## Executable Location
 The prebuilt executable can be found in the `dist` directory.
 Double-click the `.exe` file to launch the application.